 It makes use of induction technology to transmit the readings to an external belt worn by the patient, which then transmits data to the cloud to be accessed by a team of cardiac health care professionals.

 Cardiovascular care can be referred to as the “foundation of clinical practice“, simply because all other systems in the human body heavily depend on the proper functioning of the cardiovascular system.

 Pressure is an important physiological element of the human body.
-It makes it possible for blood and other important fluid in the human body to go round the systems doing their jobs.
-You can also say – pressure makes it possible for volume to go round.
+It makes it possible for blood and other important fluid in the human body to go around the systems doing their jobs.
+You can also say – pressure makes it possible for volume to go around.

 We are kept alive by the harmonious interaction that exists between pressure and volume – laws of physics.

-If pressure becomes too low, there will be a problem, and if it becomes too high, there will definitely be a cause to worry.
-So, one important aspect of cardiovascular care is in the management of physiological pressures, especially the blood pressure.
+If the pressure becomes too low, there will be a problem, and if it becomes too high, there will definitely be a cause to worry.
+So, one important aspect of cardiovascular care is the management of physiological pressures, especially blood pressure.

 Most of these methods are either not very accurate – in terms of providing more detailed information about intrinsic physiology, while some can only be carried out in a hospital setting and are very expensive – the average cost of a cardiac catheterization will blow your mind away and the team required to perform procedures such as this is made up of more than one, it’s a highly specialised team.

 The V-LAP is regarded as the world’s first internal [in-heart] microcomputer that can help clinicians monitor on a regular basis the cardiac pressures of patients who are either at risk of developing a cardiac failure or keep an eye on patients who are already suffering from heart failure, thereby reducing the stress of either having to come to the hospital at regular intervals or reduce the need for patients to have a “cardiac-cath”, [to monitor intrinsic pressures], which is more stressful and very expensive.